 Emphasize that you are committed to this field and to a specific long-term goal, such as a career in research, teaching, human rights work, policy development, international affairs, finance, healthcare, or any of the many other compelling fields of study.
 Be specific.

 So, the difference between these two types of essays is that the Personal Statement focuses on your individual background and your own special reasons for pursuing the degree while the Statement of Purpose spotlights your career goals and preparedness for this degree program.
-Know the difference to succeed, but it is also important to be aware of the things that are common for a personal statement and a statement of purpose.
+You have to know the difference to succeed, but it is also important to be aware of the things that are common for a personal statement and a statement of purpose.